aelindeman/kubernetes-at-home/README.md

 ## Resources once you're set up

 - If the concept of Kubernetes is still confusing (and it's okay if it is!), read _[The Illustrated Children's Guide to Kubernetes]_ and _[Phippy Goes to the Zoo]_.
 Both books are published by the [Cloud Native Computing Foundation], the nonprofit organization that takes primary ownership of Kubernetes and some of its ecosystem of tools.
+Don't let the names fool you, they are great sources to help people of all ages understand Kubernetes.
-- The _[Learn Kubernetes Basics]_ section of the official Kubernetes docs that will familiarize you with Kubernetes using [minikube].
-It's part of the official Kubernetes documentation, so it is unlikely to ever fall far out of date, and doesn't stray too far into any opinionated stance on infrastructure.
+- The _[Learn Kubernetes Basics]_ section of the official Kubernetes docs will familiarize you with Kubernetes using [minikube].
+It's part of the official Kubernetes documentation, so it will likely stay pretty up-to-date, and doesn't stray too far into any opinionated stance on infrastructure.
 - Also in the official documentation, the _[kubectl Cheat Sheet]_ is a useful guide for the things you'll find yourself doing most often with Kubernetes.
-- DigitalOcean [publishes several high-quality series of e-books](https://www.digitalocean.com/community/curriculums/kubernetes-for-full-stack-developers) for learning how to use and administer Kubernetes clusters, with series for both a platform operator's perspective and an application developer's.
+- DigitalOcean [publishes several high-quality e-book series](https://www.digitalocean.com/community/curriculums/kubernetes-for-full-stack-developers) for learning how to use and administer Kubernetes clusters, with series for both a platform operator's and an application developer's perspective.
 - [Kelsey Hightower], a developer advocate for Google Cloud, maintains of the most popular Kubernetes learning guides, _[Kubernetes The Hard Way]_.
 It emphasizes learning all of the individual aspects of Kubernetes rather than getting started quickly.